OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GitHub-Account-Creation.md

     **Note:** Students with existing accounts will need to associate their OHIO email address with an existing account.
 <br>

 3. Send an email to the course instructors.
 The subject of the message needs to be the course number (e.g. ITS 2300).
-The body of the message should include your GitHub username.
+The body of the message should include your GitHub username (e.g. Github username: johnsmith)
 <br>

 4. You will be unable to access any further labs/repos after this one the GitHub account is created and the information emailed to the instructor.